PragatiAgnihotri/PragatiAgnihotri/README.md

 - Source Code: [Link to Source Code]

 ### [Cloud resource pooling](Link to Project)

-- Developed a flask-based cloud resource pooling web application, integrating AWS EC2 and S3 services using the Boto3 library.
+Developed a flask-based cloud resource pooling web application, integrating AWS EC2 and S3 services using the Boto3 library.
-- Implemented robust authentication and authorization features to ensure secure user access.
+Implemented robust authentication and authorization features to ensure secure user access.
-- Designed and maintained scalable infrastructure on AWS EC2 for high availability and performance.
+Designed and maintained scalable infrastructure on AWS EC2 for high availability and performance.
-- Utilized AWS S3 for efficient data storage and backup strategies.
+Utilized AWS S3 for efficient data storage and backup strategies.
-- Implemented cost optimization practices including instance right- sizing and automated resource shutdown.
+Implemented cost optimization practices including instance right-sizing and automated resource shutdown.

 - ![Project Screenshot](Link to Screenshot)
 - ![Project GIF](Link to GIF)